On uniqueness of tensor products of irreducible categorifications: Double centralizer property

 We can canonically identify $\Cat_{top}\operatorname{-proj}\cong \Cat_{top}\operatorname{-inj}$ with the subcategory of $\Cat$ additively generated by the objects $F^N \mathbb{V}$.

 Here is the main result of this section.

 \begin{Thm} The functor $\pi_{top}$ is fully faithful on projectives. \end{Thm}

-\excise{Our proof follows the approach of \cite{GGOR} to the KZ functor for rational Cherednik algebras, compare with \cite{Lotowards}.} Our approach closely follows Soergel's, \cite{Soe90}, to prove Struktursatz.
+\excise{Our proof follows the approach of \cite{GGOR} to the KZ functor for rational Cherednik algebras, compare with \cite{Lotowards}.} Our approach closely follows Soergel's proof of the Struktursatz \cite{Soe90}.
 An essential prerequisite for this proof is to check that every simple appearing in the socle of an object from $\Cat^{\oDelta}$ survives under $\pi_{top}$.